navibyte/geospatial/dart/geocore/README.md

 collections can be projected using coordinate transformations.

 Currently this package provides a consistent abstraction.
-Classes used to represent objects mentioned above contain `project(TransformPoint transform)` method returning a projected object.
+Classes used to represent objects mentioned above contain `transform(TransformPoint transform)` method returning a projected object.
 The transform function is defined as:

 ```dart
 /// A function to transform the [source] point to a transformed point.